dotnomi/fabric-dependency-injection/readme.md

     @Override
     public void onInitialize() {
         // Initializes the container for this mod and scans for components.
-        // This also instantiates PlayerManager and injects it into the field above.
         ModInjector.initialize(MOD_ID, MyMod.class);

         // In the main class you can't use field injection or constructor injection.